pgbackrest/pgbackrest/README.md

 * Store actual backup begin and end times in backup.manifest

-* Fix backup.manifest to not be a binary dump.

 * Move backups to be removed to temp before deleting.

 * Async archive-get.